Mini-guidePublished 24 November 2025Updated 29 May 2026

 - Premium: Acrylic, polycarbonate

-- Variable: Timber (species + sealing)
+- Variable: Timber (depends on species and sealing)

 What We Recommend for Common Projects